Main content

 Second Summer or Academic Year Internship or Employment (Non-Externship):

-If you plan to intern/work off-campus during the summer or during the Academic Year as a second or third year law student, and you were granted CPT previously through Law 574, you will need to submit a new CPT authorization request as outlined below:
+If you plan to intern/work off-campus during the summer as a second or third year law student and you were granted CPT previously through Law 574, or if you plan to intern/work off-campus during the Academic Year as a second or third year law student, you will need to submit a new CPT authorization request as outlined below:

 • Once you secure your position, find a full-time, non-adjunct faculty member (who teaches in an area related to your position) to supervise a Practicum Research Paper.
 For example, if your job is with an intellectual property firm, identify and approach a professor who teaches in the IP-area and then complete a related research paper.

-• Reach an agreement with your faculty supervisor on a topic that relates to the work you will be doing in the summer.
+• Reach an agreement with your faculty supervisor on a topic that relates to the work you will be doing with the employer.

 • The paper should be a research paper, 12 to 15 pages in length.

-• Once you have agreed on the topic of your paper with your faculty supervisor, complete the Practicum Research Paper request form from the Registrar’s Office and enroll in a one-credit course: Law 897(A) or (B).
+• Once you have agreed on the topic of your paper with your faculty supervisor, complete and submit the Practicum Research Paper request form to Lauren Jirak, and enroll in a one-credit course: Law 897(A) or (B).

-• After enrolling in 897(A) or (B) – and no later than two weeks before you start your summer position – you must request CPT authorization.
+• After enrolling in Law 897(A) or (B) – and no later than two weeks before you start your position – you must request CPT authorization.

 • Go online to complete your request for CPT authorization from the International Student & Scholar Services (ISSS) office via the student portal.